TDFlanley/Discord-Weather-Bot/README.md

 Getting Started
 Installation

 Clone the repository:

     bash
     git clone https://github.com/yourusername/discord-weather-bot.git
     cd discord-weather-bot

-Install required packages:
+Setting Up a Virtual Environment and Getting Started with discord.py

+        Open the integrated terminal in Visual Studio Code

+Navigate to Your Project:

+        In the terminal, navigate to the location of your Python project using the cd command

+Create a virtual environment using the following command:

+        python -m venv venv

+Activate the Virtual Environment:

+On Windows:

+    .\venv\Scripts\activate

+On macOS/Linux:

     bash

+    source venv/bin/activate

+Install discord.py:

+With the virtual environment activated, install the discord.py library using the following command:

-    pip install discord.py requests
+    pip install discord.py

 Usage

-Replace YOUR_TOKEN_HERE in the code with your Discord bot token.
+Replace API keys and Discord bot token values with your own.
 Run the bot using the following command:

     bash

     python bot.py

-    Invite the bot to your Discord server and start using it!

 Features